Lancaster, Pennsylvania: Music and entertainment

 The Lancaster Symphony Orchestra has been performing since 1947.
 The Fulton Opera House is one of the oldest working theaters in the United States.
 The Ware Center hosts live theater, concerts, and performances.

 Sports

+College athletics

+Lancaster is home to Franklin & Marshall College and its various sports teams, including the Diplomats football team.
+The Diplomats play their home games at Shadek Stadium in Lancaster.
+Shadek Stadium was built in 2017 and surrounds Tom Gilburg Field.
+Aside from football, Shadek Stadium also hosts men's and women's lacrosse.

+The Centennial Conference is headquartered in Lancaster, co-founded by Franklin & Marshall College in 1981.

 Baseball

-The Barnstormers played their inaugural season in 2005, filling Lancaster's 44-year period without professional baseball since the demise of the Red Roses.
+The Lancaster Stormers played their inaugural season in 2005, ending Lancaster's 44-year period without professional baseball since the demise of the Red Roses.
 Their main Atlantic League rival is the Revolution from nearby York.

 Lancaster is the hometown of Major League Baseball alumnus Tom Herr.
-He played for the St. Louis Cardinals for a majority of his career.
+He played for the St. Louis Cardinals for the majority of his career.
 He also played for the Minnesota Twins, Philadelphia Phillies, New York Mets, and the San Francisco Giants.
 Herr subsequently coached the Hempfield High School Black Knights baseball team for several years.
-He also managed the Lancaster Barnstormers in their first season.
-The Barnstormers have won the Atlantic League Championship 3 times.
-In 2006, 2014, and in 2022.
+He also managed the Lancaster Stormers in their first season.
+The Stormers have won the Atlantic League Championship four times: in 2006, 2014, 2022, and 2023.